 Trombone Shorty is an award-winning true story about a talented young trombone player in New Orleans.
 The setting is described beautifully, invoking all five senses as the reader discovers what life and music is like in New Orleans.

 Four Feet, Two Sandals is a remarkable story of friendship and determination based in a refugee camp.
 The two young girls become friends as they share one pair of sandals between them.
 The setting is powerful and ends with only one girl leaving the camp with her family, leaving them wondering who will keep the one pair of sandals.

 A classic Robert Munsch book, Pigs has hilarious settings.
-The little girl thinks pigs aren't smart enough to escape their pen that she fails to lock.
+The little girl thinks pigs aren't smart enough to escape their pen so she fails to lock it.
 Little does she know she has completely underestimated the pigs and they invade every space in her life, including school!
-It's a funny read and leads to lots of different settings.
+It's a fun read and leads to lots of different settings.

 3 Books and Lessons to Teach Setting jenbengelwebinars.comPosted by Out of This World Literacy on Thursday, July 28, 2016